microsoft/fluentui/apps/stress-test/README.md

 The `shared` folder is for utilities that are shared across Fluent versions.

-The `components` folder is also split by supported Fluent versions and is where compoenents that can be shared across test cases live.
+The `components` folder is also split by supported Fluent versions and is where components that can be shared across test cases live.

 The `benchmarks` folder houses Tachometer configurations and test results; and helper scripts for generating configurations and processing results.